-In September 2021, the Company filed its Eighth Amended and Restated Certificate of Incorporation, which established a dual class common stock structure and authorized a total of 2,000,000,000 shares of Class A common stock, 200,000,000 shares of Class B common stock, and 75,812,755 shares of convertible preferred stock.
-Upon the filing of the Eighth Amended and Restated Certificate of Incorporation, 127,735,199 shares of the Company's thenoutstanding common stock were reclassified into an equivalent number of shares of Class B common stock, which includes our convertible preferred stock on an as-converted basis and warrants being exercised or exchanged in connection with our initial public offering ("IPO"), described below, on an as-exercised or as-exchanged basis, as applicable.
+In September 2021, we filed our Eighth Amended and Restated Certificate of Incorporation, which established a dual class common stock structure and authorized a total of 2,000,000,000 shares of Class A common stock, 200,000,000 shares of Class B common stock, and 75,812,755 shares of convertible preferred stock.
+Upon the filing of the Eighth Amended and Restated Certificate of Incorporation, 127,735,199 shares of our then-outstanding common stock were reclassified into an equivalent number of shares of Class B common stock, which includes our convertible preferred stock on an asconverted basis and warrants being exercised or exchanged in connection with our initial public offering ("IPO"), described below, on an as-exercised or as-exchanged basis, as applicable.